JuanPablo70/TODOManagementApp/README.md

 npm start
 ```

-Use your prefered browser and go to localhost:3000 or localhost:3000/login.
+Use your preferred browser and go to localhost:3000 or localhost:3000/login.

 ### About this Project